folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 *   **Agreements: Edit e-resources.** This permission allows the user to edit the e-resources.
 It also grants all permissions included in "Agreements: Search & view e-resources."
 *   **Agreements: Search & view platforms.** This permission allows the user to search and view platforms in the internal KB.
 This includes the permission to see and access the Agreement app in the FOLIO interface.
 *   **Agreements: Edit platforms.** This permission allows the user to edit platform properties.
 It also grants all permissions included in "Agreements: Search & view e-resources."

+##Keyboard shortcuts
+Keyboard shortcuts allow you to perform actions in this app using the keyboard.
+See [Platform essentials > Keyboard shortcuts](< ref "/platform_essentials_keyboard_shortcuts.md" >) for more information.

 ## Creating an agreement